House of Lorraine: A controversial origin

-What is more securely demonstrated is that in 1048 Emperor Henry III gave the Duchy of Upper Lorraine first to Adalbert of Metz and then to his brother Gerard whose successors (collectively known as the House of Alsace or the House of Châtenois) retained the duchy until the death of Charles the Bold in 1431.
+What is better documented is that in 1048 Emperor Henry III gave the Duchy of Upper Lorraine first to Adalbert of Metz and then to his brother Gerard, whose successors (collectively known as the House of Alsace or the House of Châtenois) retained the duchy until the death of Charles the Bold in 1431.

 Certainties

 Based on documents dating from the 11th century, researchers are able to establish the two generations preceding Gerard of Alsace.
-The oldest certain generation is a sibling group shown at the top of the family chart below composed of Gerard, Adalbert and Adelaide,:
+The oldest certain generation is a sibling group shown at the top of the family chart below composed of Gerard, Adalbert and Adelaide:

 Gerard, Count, probably of Metz, died between 1021 and 1033, married Eve, daughter of Count Sigefroid, ancestor of the Counts of Luxembourg.
 From this marriage were born two children: Sigfried, died between 1017 and 1020, and Berscinde, abbess of Remiremont;

 Adelaide married Henry of Franconia, Count in Wormsgau, and is the mother of Emperor Conrad II the Salic and several other children;

 Adalbert was Count of Metz, died in 1037.
 A donation dated June 12, 1037 in favor of the Abbey of Saint-Mathieu calls him dux and marchio Lotoringie.
-He married Judith who gave birth to a single son, named Gérard,.
+He married Judith who gave birth to a single son, named Gérard.

 Gérard, son of Adalbert, died in 1045.
 He is called Count of Alsace in a charter of May 1038 where he puts an end to a dispute against the Abbey of Remiremont.
-He married a Gisèle, who gave birth to Adalbert, Duke of Lorraine in 1047, Gérard, Count of Metz, then Duke of Lorraine in 1047, Conrad, Adalberon, Beatrix, Odelric, Cuno, Oda, abbess of Remiremont from 1048 to 1071, Azelinus, Ida and Adelheid, as stated in the Notitiæ Fundationis Monasterii Bosonis-Villæ (Notice of the founding of the monastery of Bouzonville),.
+He married a Gisèle, who gave birth to Adalbert, Duke of Lorraine in 1047, Gérard, Count of Metz, then Duke of Lorraine in 1047, Conrad, Adalberon, Beatrix, Odelric, Cuno, Oda, abbess of Remiremont from 1048 to 1071, Azelinus, Ida and Adelheid, as stated in the Notitiæ Fundationis Monasterii Bosonis-Villæ (Notice of the founding of the monastery of Bouzonville).